lliu990/lliu990/README.md

 ## Hi there 👋
+I'm a student at Tufts University.
+I'm interested in sustainable cities and infrastructure!

 <!--
 **lliu990/lliu990** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.